Global Leukemia Academy Experts

 Houston, USA

-Elias Jabbour, MD, is professor of medicine, Department of Leukemia, at The University of Texas MD Anderson Cancer Center (MDACC), Houston, Texas.
+Dr Elias Jabbour is professor of medicine, Department of Leukemia, at The University of Texas MD Anderson Cancer Center (MDACC), Houston, Texas.
 He graduated from the Saint Joseph University School of Medicine, Beirut, and joined the Hotel Dieu de France University Hospital as a resident.
 He pursued a fellowship in hematology-oncology at the Gustave Roussy Institute, France.
 In 2003, he joined MDACC as a fellow in the Department of Hematology/Leukemia and Stem Cell Transplantation.
 He later joined the faculty in the Leukemia Department as assistant professor.

 Dr Jabbour is actively involved in research in both acute and chronic forms of leukemia.
 He was involved in clinical trials that led to the approval of several drugs in chronic myeloid leukemia (CML), myelodysplastic syndromes (MDS), and acute lymphoblastic leukemia (ALL).
 He actively assisted in developing chemotherapeutic and biologic agents in leukemias and contributed to the development of others.
 Dr Jabbour has designed more than a dozen clinical trials assessing new combinations for the management of de novo ALL, elderly ALL, and relapsed/refractory disease.
 Of note, he developed a protocol that has shown significant improvements in survival rates for patients with Philadelphia chromosome-positive ALL.
 In addition, he developed another innovative treatment approach for these patients by combining blinatumomab, a bispecific monoclonal antibody, with ponatinib, offering a chemotherapy-free regimen that it is hoped will further increase cure rates.
 Another area on which he focused his research is elderly patients with ALL.
 The aggressive biology of the disease and elderly patients’ poor tolerance of intensive chemotherapy leads to low survival rates for this patient population.